ma-gilles/recovar/README.md

     # Open notebook output_visualization.ipynb
     # Change the recovar_result_dir = '[path_to_this_dir]/recovar_test' and

-Note that this isn't exactly the one in the paper.
-Run this analyze command to the one in the paper (runs on filtered stack from cryoDRGN, and uses a predefined mask):
+Note that this is different from the one in the paper.
+Run the following pipeline command to get the one in the paper (runs on the filtered stack from the cryoDRGN paper, and uses a predefined mask):

     # Download mask
     git clone https://github.com/ma-gilles/recovar_masks.git

     python ~/recovar/pipeline.py particles.256.mrcs --ctf ctf.pkl --poses poses.pkl -o test-mask --mask recovar_masks/mask_10076.mrc --ind filtered.ind.pkl

-Output should be the same as [this notebook](output_visualization_empiar10076.ipynb).
+The output should be the same as [this notebook](output_visualization_empiar10076.ipynb).

 ## Using the source code

-I hope some developpers may find parts of the code useful for their own projects.
+I hope some developers find parts of the code useful for their projects.
 See [this notebook](recovar_coding_tutorial.ipynb) for a short tutorial.

 ## Limitations

 - *Symmetry*: there is currently no support for symmetry.
 If you got your poses through symmetric refinement, it will probably not work.
-If you make a symmetry expansion of the particles stack, it should probably work but I have not tested it.
+It should probably work if you make a symmetry expansion of the particle stack, but I have not tested it.
 * *Memory*: you need a lot of memory to run this.
 For a stack of images of size 256, you probably need 400 GB+.
 - *Other ones, probably?*